Inklingo

 verbA2general

-Use 'examinar' when you are carefully looking at something or someone to check for details, problems, or the condition of something.
+Use 'examinar' when you are looking closely at something or someone to check for details, problems, or information, often in a medical or analytical context.

 A person using a large magnifying glass to look at a bright green leaf.